metrixinfo/eloquent-sortable/README.md

-# Sortable behaviour for Eloquent models
+# Sortable Behaviour for Eloquent Models

 This package provides a trait that adds sortable behaviour to an Eloquent model.